ChandraLekha07/homes-uiux-design/README.md

 Video listings to highlight properties dynamically Team showcase to build trust and connection
-Blog section with tips, insights, and market trends Contact us form for quick inquiries and lead capture Clean, structured footer with social links and contact info This design emphasizes modern real estate needs and sustainable living aesthetics, perfect for engaging prospective homeowners.
+Blog section with tips, insights, and market trends Contact us for quick inquiries and lead capture
+Clean, structured footer with social links and contact info This design emphasizes modern real estate needs and sustainable living aesthetics, perfect for engaging prospective homeowners.